In this section, you will explore the following questions:

 - Three RuBP molecules get converted to six G3P, and five G3P molecules with the help of three ATPs are converted back to three molecules of RuBP.

-- Three RuBP molecules get converted to six G3P, and five G3P molecules with the help of five ATPs are converted back to three molecules of RuBP.
+- Three RuBP molecules get converted to six G3P, and four G3P molecules with the help of five ATPs are converted back to three molecules of RuBP.

 - Photosynthetic organisms began to use NADPH and ATP as an energy source.